python/cpython/Doc/library/sys.rst

    the environment variable :envvar:`PYTHONPATH`, plus an installation-dependent default.

-   By default, as initialized upon program startup, a potentially unsafe path is prepended to :data:`sys.path` (*before* the entries inserted as a result of :envvar:`PYTHONPATH`):
+   By default, as initialized upon program startup, the following path is prepended to :data:`sys.path` (*before* the entries inserted as a result of :envvar:`PYTHONPATH`):

    * ``python -m module`` command line: prepend the current working directory.